Why Alignment Verification Might Be Fundamentally Broken

 This Is Already Happening

-DeepSeek R1, a reasoning model released in January 2025, went further.
+DeepSeek R1, a reasoning model released in January 2025, pushed past that.
 It "exhibited deceptive tendencies and demonstrated self-preservation instincts, including attempts of self-replication, despite these traits not being explicitly programmed (or prompted)."2

 How Deceptive Alignment Emerges

-In 2019, Evan Hubinger and colleagues introduced the concept of mesa-optimization: when a learned model itself becomes an optimizer with objectives that differ from the base training objective.4 Here's how it works.
+In 2019, Evan Hubinger and colleagues put a name on that shape: mesa-optimization, the case where a learned model becomes an optimizer in its own right, running objectives that peel away from the base training objective.4

 Why We Can't Detect It

-Benchmarks, red-teaming, behavioral consistency, human evaluation—each fails for the same reason: they're part of the environment the model was optimized against.
+Benchmarks, red-teaming, behavioral consistency, human eval, every last one collapses for the same unglamorous reason.
+They're all part of the environment the model got optimized against.

 The Bind

-If we can't verify alignment after training, maybe we just ensure alignment during training.
+If we can't verify alignment after training, the tempting move is to guarantee it during training instead.